Scope of Donations

 Collection Appraisal and Tax Deductions

 The determination of a gift’s monetary value and the related possibility of a tax deduction is the sole responsibility of the donor.
-Special Collections staff cannot give tax advice, nor are they permitted to appraise the monetary value of a collection that is under consideration as a potential donation.
+Special Collections and Archives staff cannot give tax advice, nor are they permitted to appraise the monetary value of a collection that is under consideration as a potential donation.